CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable Terraform style guide with excellent concrete examples and good/bad comparisons.
-Its main weaknesses are moderate verbosity (explaining things Claude already knows like version constraint operators and basic gitignore patterns), a broken reference to SECURITY.md with no bundle support, and a workflow that separates validation from the generation process rather than integrating explicit checkpoints.
+Its main weaknesses are moderate verbosity (explaining things Claude likely knows, like version constraint operators and basic gitignore patterns), a missing validation feedback loop in the workflow, and a broken reference to SECURITY.md with no supporting bundle.
+The content would benefit from trimming known concepts and adding an explicit validate-fix cycle.

 Suggestions

-Either provide the referenced SECURITY.md bundle file or inline the key security guidance to avoid a broken reference.
+Either include the referenced SECURITY.md as a bundle file or inline the key security points to avoid a broken reference.

 DimensionReasoningScore